 Please read the following information carefully.
 This privacy notice contains information about what data we collect and store about you and why.
 It also tells you about those with whom we share this information, the security mechanisms we have put in place to protect your data and how to contact us if you have a complaint.

 Who we are

-This website is provided by Burnetts Solicitors LLP t/a Burnetts, a solicitors’ practice in England.
-Please see Our Locations to find out where our offices are located.
+Burnetts Solicitors LLP t/a Burnetts are a northern law firm in England.
+We have offices in Carlisle, Newcastle, Cockermouth, and Hexham.
+Please see Our Locations on our website to find out the contact details for each of these offices.
 Burnetts collects, uses and is responsible for personal information about you.
 When we do this, we are the ‘controller’ of this information for the purposes of the General Data Protection Regulation and other applicable data protection laws.

 Our Data Protection Officer

-Vaughan Jones is our Data Protection Officer.
-He can be contacted from our online form and by telephone on 01228 552222.
+Lydia Sutton is our Data Protection Officer.
+She can be contacted by email at firstname.lastname@example.org and by telephone on 01228 552222.

 How we collect your personal data